OneGov/onegov-cloud/src/onegov.election_day/docs/format_election_en.md

 The file format does not contain any clear information on whether the overall election is completely counted.
 This information must be given directly on the form for the data upload.

 The file format also does not contain any information on whether an individual municipality is completely counted.
-Therefore, as long as the entire election is not completed, no progress notification will be shown for Wabsti.
 If municipalities are missing entirely in the results, they are considered not yet counted.

 ### Templates